 CMA students undertake individual research projects in the capstone senior seminar.
 Recent projects include: web-based comedy series, senior thesis on representations of the law and legal theory, senior thesis on disability studies and film, 16mm short film on Nashville’s Mexican immigrant community.

-Recent courses in Cinema & Media Arts and related disciplines include: Creating the Web Series, Exploring the Film Soundtrack, Unframed: Toward an Aesthetic of Contemporary Media Art and Culture, Feminism and Film, Film & Media Theory, History of World Cinema, Amateur Media and the Art of Impertinence, Writing for Stage and Screen, Cinema in Dark Times: The Twentieth Century of Billy Wilder and Roman Polanski, Hitchcock US/UK: Persistence of Vision, History of Postwar Japanese Science Fiction, Martial Arts Literature and Film, Documentary Production Workshop, Nazi Cinema, The Cinematic Essay, 16mm Filmmaking, Digital Cinematography, Interactive Portable Media and Cell Phone Art, Fiction Film Production: The Horror Film and Film Noir.
+Recent courses in Cinema & Media Arts and related disciplines include: Creating the Web Series, New Media: New Identities, The Social Issue Documentary, Cinema and Islam, Unframed: Toward an Aesthetic of Contemporary Media Art and Culture, Film & Media Theory, History of World Cinema, Amateur Media and the Art of Impertinence, Writing for Stage and Screen, Cinema in Dark Times: The Twentieth Century of Billy Wilder and Roman Polanski, History of Postwar Japanese Science Fiction, Documentary Production Workshop, The Cinematic Essay, 16mm Filmmaking, Digital Cinematography, Fiction Film Production: The Horror Film and Film Noir.